 George Washington's Alexandria

 April 21, 27 and 29.
 A 2.5-hour walking tour through Old Town Alexandria of sites related to the Founding Father.
 Register through The Smithsonian Associates.
 Buy tickets at Smithsonian Associates.

 Jazz History Tour

 One of Peck's most popular tours is back!
 The Jazz Nights in Shaw Tour visits numerous jazz clubs, concert halls, and speakeasies from the era when U Street was DC's "Black Broadway."
-Led through The Smithsonian Associates on July 6, 12 and 20.
+Led through The Smithsonian Associates on July 5, 11, 13 and 19.
 Registration details to follow.
-Also September 16 through Politics & Prose.
-Registration details to follow.
+Also May 27 through Politics & Prose.
+Register here.

 Garrett Peck will sign copies of his books at this notable annual book festival in Eastern Market (225 7th Street, SE), Sunday, May 6 from 11am - 3pm.

 The Civil War-era poet lived in Washington, D.C. for ten years (1863 - 1873).
 This walking tour visits the many downtown sites associated with the Good Gray Poet.
 June 9 through Politics & Prose (buy tickets here); other dates in June through The Smithsonian Associates (registration details to follow).